 In step 304, "Download App," the service provider makes the self-payment application available for download to the consumer's device.
 The download may be triggered through a number of different actions taken by the consumer.
-The service provider can make the application available via any number of known distribution methods, such as an "app store" download, web site link, a QR code that contains a link to a download location and which may be scanned by a camera on a consumer's mobile device, or other known methods for sending the application to the consumer's device.
+The service provider can make the application available via any number of known distribution methods, such as an "app store" download, web site link, a QR code that contains a link to a download location and which may be scanned by a camera on a consumer's mobile device, or other known 5 methods for sending the application to the consumer's device.

-At step 306, "Sign Up," using the functionality provided by consumer to sign up for the self-payment service.
-In connection with this step the service provider may require that the consumer input contact information, such as a valid e-mail address for communication and perform an e-mail verification step.
-The self-payment application may further prompt the consumer to input other personal identification data such as name, addresses and phone number, social media information such as social sharing usernames, payment data such as credit card numbers or e-wallet accounts, verification data such as a unique PIN or identification code or other data that may or may not fall into these categories.
-Depending on whether this data is sensitive and or has specific legal requirements for its collection and storage, the service provider may store this data on its servers while employing varying levels of security on a server or with a third-party, or in some cases within the app on the consumer's device.
+At step 306, "Sign Up," using the functionality provided by the self-payment application the service provider allows the consumer to sign up for the self-payment service.
+In 10 connection with this step the service provider may require that the consumer input contact information, such as a valid e-mail address for communication and perform an e-mail verification step.
+The self-payment application may further prompt the consumer to input other personal identification 15 data such as name, addresses and phone number, social media information such as social sharing usernames, payment data such as credit card numbers or e-wallet accounts, verification data such as a unique PIN or identification code or other data that may or may not fall into these categories.
+20 Depending on whether this data is sensitive and or has specific legal requirements for its collection and storage, the service provider may store this data on its servers while employing varying levels of security on a server or with a third-party, or in some cases within the app on the consum- 25 er's device.
 The service provider may also make the app usable in a limited "browse-only" state if little or no required information is entered into the app by the consumer.

-At step 308, "Enter Profile and Preferences," the self-payment application provided by the service provider prompts the user to establish a profile and allows the user to enter in preferences associated with his or her use of the self-payment service.
-In connection with the sign up step 306, the service provider requires the consumer to enter in individual pieces of identifying data to create a secure self-payment account, and for the service provider to create a unique user ID for the consumer.
+At step 308, "Enter Profile and Preferences," the selfpayment application provided by the service provider 30 prompts the user to establish a profile and allows the user to enter in preferences associated with his or her use of the self-payment service.
+In connection with the sign up step 306, the service provider requires the consumer to enter in individual pieces of identifying data to create a secure 35 self-payment account, and for the service provider to create a unique user ID for the consumer.
 The consumer profile is characterized by the data entered by the consumer in step 306, and is associated with a unique user ID.
-Through the functionality provided by selfpayment application, the service provider may prompt the consumer to enter additional data not required in the sign up process or to modify the data previously entered.
-Additional data may include additional desired payment methods, identification, social media information, information on family members or other data that may affect the performance or usability of the app and the secure self-payment method.
-10 Some of this information is optional for core functions, but all collected information generally has the purpose of being used for customer profiling, payment, marketing and item suggestion or third-party functions.
-The app may also allow the consumer to toggle certain settings, which modify the behav-15 ior of the service provider web API or the secure self-payment application.
-Preferences may include push notifications, optin advertising or other custom app behaviors.
+Through the functionality provided by self-payment application, the ser- 40 vice provider may prompt the consumer to enter additional data not required in the sign up process or to modify the data previously entered.
+Additional data may include additional desired payment methods, identification, social media information, information on family members or other data that 45 may affect the performance or usability of the app and the secure self-payment method.
+Some of this information is optional for core functions, but all collected information generally has the purpose of being used for customer profiling, payment, marketing and item suggestion or third- 50 party functions.
+The app may also allow the consumer to toggle certain settings, which modify the behavior of the service provider web API or the secure self-payment application.
+Preferences may include push notifications, opt-in advertising or other custom app behaviors.